said017/ethereum-learning-notes/ethernauts-solutions/01-Fallback/README.md

 # 01-Fallback Solutions

-The Fallback have `owner` state that iniitialize in `constructor` along with `contributions` mapping of the current `owner` with 1000 ETH value.
+The Fallback have `owner` state that initialize in `constructor` along with `contributions` mapping of the current `owner` with 1000 ETH value.

 The goal is to set `owner` to our address and drain contract balance using `withdraw` function.